webgeodatavore/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 * Exporting DXF files: :menuselection:`Project --> DXF Export...` opens
   a dialog where you can define the 'Symbology mode', the 'Symbology scale' and vector layers you want to export to DXF.
-Through the 'Symbology mode' symbols from the original QGIS Symbology can be exported with high fidelity.
+Through the 'Symbology mode' symbols from the original QGIS Symbology can be exported with high fidelity (see section :ref:`create_dxf_files`).
 * Designing print maps: :menuselection:`Project -->` |newComposer|
   :menuselection:`New Print Composer...` opens a dialog where you can layout and print the current map canvas (see section :ref:`label_printcomposer`).